Data Usage Policy (DRAFT)

 Purpose and Scope

-This policy outlines guidelines for accessing, handling, and safeguarding data at Bates College to ensure security, privacy, and compliance with relevant laws and regulations.
+This policy establishes rules for accessing, handling, and safeguarding data at Bates College to ensure security, privacy, and compliance with relevant laws and regulations.
 It applies to Bates College data in all forms and to all individuals with access to Bates College data, including employees, students, contractors, volunteers, and third-party service providers.
 This policy and accompanying guidelines complement the Bates College Information and Library Services Acceptable Use Policy and the Bates College Data Management Guidelines, ensuring the proper handling and protection of data.

 Data Classification

 The college retains ownership of all data except data considered to be scholarly work under the college’s intellectual property policy (Part 7 of the Faculty Handbook), and unauthorized manipulation or utilization thereof is strictly prohibited.
-All College data are classified into levels of sensitivity to provide a basis for understanding and managing college data:
+All college data are classified into levels of sensitivity to provide a basis for understanding and managing college data:

-• Restricted – Data requiring the highest level of protection due to legal mandates (federal or state laws), college policies, or confidentiality concerns.
+- Restricted – Data requiring the highest level of protection due to legal mandates (federal or state laws), college policies, or confidentiality concerns.

-• Internal – Data not classified as Restricted but still requiring protection because it is not publicly available and involves proprietary, ethical, or privacy considerations.
+- Internal – Data not classified as Restricted but still requiring protection because it is not publicly available and involves proprietary, ethical, or privacy considerations.

-• Public – Data intended for public access, such as information on the Bates.edu website, press releases, and public announcements.
+- Public – Data intended for public access, such as information on the Bates.edu website, press releases, and public announcements.

 For further detail and examples, please consult the Classification of College Data page.